SpaceXpanse/rod-core-wallet/README.md

 Several tutorials and more information are here: https://github.com/SpaceXpanse/Documentation/wiki

-you can also follow any Bitcoin guide, just replace the repo with SPACEXPANSE's: https://github.com/bitcoin/bitcoin/blob/master/doc/build-windows.md https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md
+You can also follow any Bitcoin guide, just replace the repo with SpaceXpanse's: https://github.com/bitcoin/bitcoin/blob/master/doc/build-windows.md https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md

-Standard users should use the SPACEXPANSE Electron Wallet which is a front end to spacexpansed here https://github.com/spacexpanse/rod-core-wallet_electron
+Standard users should use the SpaceXpanse ROD Electron Wallet which is a front end to spacexpansed here https://github.com/spacexpanse/rod-core-wallet_electron

-for issues with SPACEXPANSE Core you can create an issue in Github: https://github.com/SpaceXpanse/rod-core-wallet/issues
+For issues with SPACEXPANSE Core you can create an issue in Github: https://github.com/SpaceXpanse/rod-core-wallet/issues